 If God is in our hearts, we stop loving our desires and lust in this world.
 We do not think about money, extravagant things, lavish gifts, fame, power, sex, drugs, alcohol, aggressiveness, infidelity, hate of others, all things that can destroy ourselves and our relationship to our God Almighty.

 If God is in our hearts, we have full control over things that can distance our relationship with Him.
-Our appetite is about seeking His will, sharing His words, and love to us.
+Our appetite is about seeking His will, sharing His words, and love with us.

 It’s not easy for us to do all the things we just discussed, especially when we live in this material world.
 Temptations surround the depth of our souls.
 On the other hand, it is not late for us to recover.
 If we continuously fight our inner lower selves, reflect and remind ourselves about these three guidelines to know if God is in our hearts, then we have a one chess move ahead to the lighted path.